Matereal World

 I had a dream the other night that I started a substack offering practical, applicable insights on industrial healing.

 I have another dream.
-It’s one that I’ve been carry around for a few years, in which I see an economy that works in service of life.
+It’s one that I’ve been carrying around for a few years, in which I see an economy that works in service of life.
 In this dream, we have industrially healed.

 Some dreams are easy to live